1abhijiths/Infosys-EV-PROJECT-Final/README.md

 ⚙️ Technical Implementation
 Technology Stack
 Category	Technologies	Purpose
-🌐 Backend	Node.js (Express)	Manages API requests, user data, station information, and business logic.

 ⚡ Frontend	Flutter, Material Design	Cross-platform mobile application (iOS/Android) with a clean, responsive UI.
 🗺️ Mapping	Flutter Map, OpenStreetMap	Provides interactive maps, route visualization, and custom station markers.
-📊 Databases	PostgreSQL, Redis	Storing relational data (users, stations, reviews) and caching real-time data (availability).

 Export to Sheets
 System Architecture
 Architecture Overview: Our system is built with a simplified, robust monolithic backend server that is easy to develop, deploy, and maintain for local development.

 🖥️ User Interface Layer: A Flutter-based mobile application built with the flutter_map package to render interactive map tiles from OpenStreetMap.
 It handles user interactions, trip planning inputs, and visualization.

-⚡ Backend Server: A monolithic server using Node.js (Express) handles all API requests.
-It contains the logic for user authentication, CRUD operations for stations and reviews, and geocoding services.

 🧠 Scoring & Routing Engine: A core module within the backend that uses heuristic algorithms to implement the search prioritization logic.
 It calculates scores for "Fastest Service," "Shortest Detour," "Highest Rated," and "Greenest Energy" based on a weighted combination of station attributes.

-💾 Data Storage & Management: PostgreSQL serves as our primary database for persistent data.
-Redis is used for high-speed caching of station availability and user sessions to ensure a real-time experience.

 🔗 External Integrations: We integrate with the OpenStreetMap Nominatim API for geocoding and various open charging network APIs (e.g., Open Charge Map) for real-time station data.

 🚀 Solution Components
 Working Prototype
 🌐 Live Demo: N/A (Local Development Only)

-📱 Demo Credentials (if authentication required):

-Username: demouser@ecoroute.app

-Password: Sustainable!2025

 Description of Prototype: